-Solution focused therapy assumes that small changes are usually all that is needed to effect progress, since changes tend to produce a ripple effect.
-Thus the focus is on "exceptions" that suggests solutions.
+Solution-focused therapy assumes that small changes are usually all that is needed to effect progress, since changes tend to produce a ripple effect.
+Thus the focus is on "exceptions" that suggest solutions.

-Elliott Connie, in his book, The Solution Focused Marriage, explains that solution focused therapy is different from traditional therapy and "invites clients to look towards creating their desired future as opposed to removing a particular problem".
+In his book, The Solution-Focused Marriage, Elliott Connie explains that solution-focused therapy is different from traditional therapy and "invites clients to look towards creating their desired future as opposed to removing a particular problem".
 Thus the approach is a short-term approach, usually about eight sessions, and emphasizes solutions rather a problem focus.
 In this approach, the concern is with change.

 Using the Miracle Question